MicrosoftDocs/Viva/Viva/insights/personal/teams/network.md

 You'll notice two kinds of collaborators on the **Network** page:

-* *Important collaborators* - coworkers you've marked as important in Viva Insights.
+* *Important collaborators* – Coworkers you've marked as important in Viva Insights.
 Marking people as important (or "pinning" them) helps you keep up with their requests in **Suggested tasks** and find them quickly on your collaboration map.
 We discuss pinning contacts a little [later](#to-edit-your-important-people-list) in this article.
-* *Active collaborators* - coworkers you've collaborated with in the past four weeks.
+* *Active collaborators* – Coworkers you've collaborated with in the past four weeks.

 ### About the collaboration map